-Please note: beginning August 1, to offset rising medical disposal costs, we will charge a flat $5 biohazard fee per pet for appointments requiring vaccinations, lab work, or surgery.
-This fee will be waived at low-cost vaccine clinic appointments.
+Please note: To offset rising medical disposal costs, we charge a flat $5 biohazard fee per pet for appointments requiring vaccinations, lab work, or surgery.
+This fee is waived for low-cost vaccine clinic appointments.

 The HSHV Vet Clinic is a full-service facility that partners with you to keep your pet healthy and happy.
 We cover a wide range of health needs, helping when your animal is sick, and also providing routine healthcare including regular checkups, vaccinations, medications or preventatives.
 Additionally, we offer a full suite of diagnostic services, including bloodwork, fecal tests and digital X-ray to help us understand and treat whatever your pet is experiencing.

 Check-in for vet appointments: When you arrive, please park in one of our veterinary appointment spaces at the front of the building.
 Then, call 734-662-4365 and stay on the line and in your car until we can check you in.